How we can help you if your employer doesn’t have workers’ compensation insurance

 - Hoyer Global pays confidential settlement after a worker, our client, was exposed to sulfuric acid, permanently impairing his vision.

-- LeBouf’s Bindery pays $985,000 settlement to injured worker after losing his hand.
+- LeBouf’s Bindery pays $985,000 settlement to an injured worker after losing his hand.

 We have helped people who have been injured or killed working in the construction industry, working at refineries and plants, working in the oilfield, working offshore, and more.